daneasterman/octopus-backend-test/README.md

 ### Install:

-Run `pip install` to install all the dependencies in `requirements.txt`
+Run `pip install` to install all the dependencies in `requirements.txt` You also need to create a `.env` file with your api key from https://www.football-data.org/documentation/quickstart using `FOOTBALL_API_KEY` as the environment variable.

 ### Run the local Flask project:
 `flask run`